GustavoVaAsc/Phoenix-Competitive-Programming/README.md

 # Phoenix-Competitive-Programming
-Since my 2023 competitive programming grind was very messy, I really want to have order in my 2024 path to regional ICPC contest and Mexico top 10 of IEEEXtreme
+My 2023 competitive programming grind was very messy, I really want to have order in my 2024 path to regional ICPC contest and Mexico top 10 of IEEEXtreme

 Team name with D...?